 Software Interfaces

-The UMGC City Application is expected to produce a static HTML page deliverable to each city user that will be integrable with the user’s current web application architecture.
+The UMGC City Application is expected to produce a static HTML page available to citizens that can be integrated with a city’s current web application architecture.
 In addition, the static HTML deliverable will link to third-party web pages that shall be specified by the city user at time of creation.
 Additional integration with external software interfaces is also required for the UMGC City Application to be built, deployed, and maintained.

 2.2 Product Functions